-Chenderit School provides a broad and balanced curriculum for all its students.
-From September 2015, we are offering a 2 year Key Stage 3 and a 3 year Key Stage 4 for students.
-Our curriculum has a traditional blend of subjects and activities, supplemented by four Extended Project Days during which the timetable is "collapsed” and broad, integrated, often cross-curricular activities are undertaken.
+Chenderit School provides a broad and balanced curriculum for all its students through a two year Key Stage 3 and a three year Key Stage 4.
+Our curriculum has a traditional blend of subjects and activities, supplemented by four Extended Project Days during which the timetable is "collapsed” and broad, integrated, often cross-curricular activities are undertaken

 Key Stage 3 (Years 7 and 8):

 In line with many schools across the country, as an academy, we do not have to follow the national curriculum; however, in order to build on the work students have done in Key Stage 2 and prepare for GCSE courses we use the national framework as our starting point in planning our programmes of study.
 We group students in their five of the ‘English Baccalaureate’ or EBacc subjects (English, maths, science, modern foreign languages and humanities) broadly on the basis of information about prior attainment: this ensures that students who need additional support with their learning receive it, whilst those students who are able to go into greater depth are given more challenging work.
 The groups may be different for all five subjects and initially are based on a combination of data we have about each child.
 This includes primary school Teacher Assessments, SAT results, CAT results and also the results from initial screening for reading, spelling and basic numeracy.
 As we gather more information about students we may reorganise some groups, for example at the end of year, where we feel this will benefit the students.
 There is continuous monitoring of our students’ progress and there is flexibility and movement between groups during the course of the academic year.
 For all other subjects, students are taught in mixed ability groups.